1.0 Policy Purpose

 Employment at Brown University is based on the premise of employment at will.
 This means that employment can be terminated with or without cause and with or without notice at any time at the option of either the University or the employee except where employment is governed by an agreement.

-The Office of Institutional Equity and Diversity (OIED) is responsible for investigating or adjudicating reports of harassment or discrimination based on a person’s protected classification(s).
+The Office of Equity Compliance and Reporting (OECR) is responsible for investigating or adjudicating reports of harassment or discrimination based on a person’s protected classification(s).

 The following information complements and supplements this document.
 The information is intended to help explain this policy and is not an all-inclusive list of policies, procedures, laws and requirements.